vladimirmandic777/Tour_Planner/README.md

 By clicking on the buttons + (adding) and - (deleting) above the logList, a new log can be added or deleted.
 The other icon edits the log.

-And in the textfield it is possible to search for a log.
+And in the text-field it is possible to search for a log.

 # Unit Test